Healthdirect Free Australian health advice you can count on.

 Can you prevent disorientation?

-You should follow your doctor’s instructions if you are taking medicines to treat the cause of your disorientation.
+In certain situations, you can help prevent disorientation by preventing the cause.
+You should follow your doctor's instructions if you take medicines to treat the cause of your disorientation.

 Learn more here about the development and quality assurance of healthdirect content.